 • strikes and protests can occur in places where they are most likely to interrupt access to Machu Picchu.
 This is viewed as the best way for local people to get attention for their cause.
 Tour operators keep their ears to the ground for advance warnings about anything that will interrupt movement of their groups.

-• Perurail and Incarail offer limited bi-modal service from Cusco city center, where most hotels are located, to the main train station in Ollantaytambo, which is 2 hours drive.
+• Perurail and Incarail offer limited bi-modal service from Cusco city center where most hotels are located, to the main train station in Ollantaytambo, which is 2 hours drive.
 Cost for private transfers by car vary from $10-$20 to Poroy and $50 -$90 to Ollantaytambo each way, depending on the size of your group.

 • Due to Machu Picchu entry tickets sometime selling out, there are 1000 tickets per day being sold in person in the village of Aguas Calientes.
 You go the day before and register, then wait in line.
 Then wait in line again.
 If they sell out, you may need to come back the next day.
 In otherwords, it's not easy unless you have a flexible schedule.
+Allow at least 2 days.

 • It's impossible to predict how long you can expect to wait in line for bus service to Machu Picchu main entry.
 It's best to allow time between your train arrival in Aguas Calientes and your entry time to Machu Picchu.
+Let's say the average waiting time can be up to 30 minutes.

 • Bus agents in Aguas Calientes may boot you out of the line if your entry tickets to Machu Picchu are more than 1 hour from the time you want to board.